The Benefits of Homeschooling Your Child

 For centuries, parents have been taking matters of their children’s education into their own hands by educating them from home.

-It wasn’t until the early 1970s, however, that educational theorist and staunch supporter of school reform John Holt began calling for parents to reject the rote teaching concepts of the era.
-Holt and other theorists, like Raymond Moore, believed that several years of homeschooling at a young age provided children with a better educational, psychological, and moral foundation and improved their chances of success in future educational settings.
+It wasn’t until the early 1970s that educational theorist John Holt began promoting the idea that several years of homeschooling young children gave them a better educational, psychological, and moral foundation and improved their chances of success in future educational settings.

-Today, homeschooling is an accepted alternative to traditional educational environments, particularly for parents with concerns about school quality and school safety.
-According to a 2016 study by the National Center for Education Statistics, more than 1.7 million children are being homeschooled in the United States, and this number is expected to continue its growth trajectory.
+Today, homeschooling is an accepted alternative to traditional school, particularly for parents with concerns about school quality and school safety.
+According to a 2016 study by the National Center for Education Statistics, more than 1.7 million children are being homeschooled in the United States, and this number is expected to continue growing.

 5 Key Benefits of Homeschooling

-While the individual benefits of homeschooling and online homeschooling may be different on a student-to-student basis, five distinct advantages apply to the educational practice as a whole.
-These are as follows:
+While the individual benefits of homeschooling and online homeschooling may be different for each student, five distinct advantages apply to the educational practice as a whole:

-The educational structure of homeschooling enables parents and teachers to work together to tailor learning to the student’s needs and provide a more intimate one-on-one setting.
-Unlike traditional classroom settings where the ratio is often dozens of students to one teacher, homeschooling makes possible an individualized, one-on-one learning environment.
-In fact, parents say that the remote relationships a student forms with an online homeschooling teacher can be closer thanks to the opportunities for one-on-one interaction and the personal collaborative approach.
+The educational structure of homeschooling enables parents and teachers to work together to tailor learning to the student.
+Unlike traditional classrooms where the ratio is often dozens of students to one teacher, homeschooling makes possible an individualized, one-on-one learning environment.
+In fact, parents say that the relationship a student forms with an online homeschooling teacher can be closer thanks to the opportunities for one-on-one interaction.

-In addition to fostering a more direct teacher-to-student environment, homeschooling affords parents and instructors the flexibility to change the approach or adjust content and teaching methods if something isn’t working for the student.
-In this sense, students won’t be left behind if a particular lesson plan, activity, or curriculum isn’t connecting with them.
+Homeschooling also affords parents and instructors the flexibility to change the approach or adjust teaching methods if something isn’t working for the student.
+In this sense, students won’t be left behind if a particular lesson plan or activity isn’t connecting with them.

 2. Preparing for College

 Homeschooling may better help prepare students for college by teaching them the importance of taking responsibility for their own learning.
-These days, many leading colleges and universities readily accept online school students and homeschooled students.
-Many studies and professional educators have found evidence that many students who were home educated have as much, or even more, college success than their peers.
+Leading colleges and universities readily accept online school students and homeschooled students.
+Many studies and professional educators have found evidence that home-educated students have as much college success as their peers.

 3. Schedule Flexibility

-Homeschooled students work according to a daily routine that satisfies both the needs of their education and their personal freedom.
-Also, the demanding schedules needed for extracurricular pursuits such as traveling for competitive sports and performing arts can be better accommodated.
+Online homeschooled students work according to a daily routine that satisfies both the needs of their education and their personal freedom.
+While they must meet the required hours of attendance for their state, the demanding schedules needed for extracurricular pursuits such as traveling for competitive sports or performing arts can be better accommodated.

 4. Take Classes Anywhere

 Homeschooling can be taken anywhere and done anytime.
 Taking the family on a monthlong trip to Europe?
 Extending your holiday vacation by a few days?
-With homeschooling, you don’t have to worry about missing classes or doing makeup work because the resources and curriculum can be taken with you anywhere you go.
+With homeschooling, you don’t have to worry about falling behind, because the homeschool curriculum can be taken with you anywhere you go.

-Students educated from home get a head start on learning and mastering time management, self-motivation, and the self-fulfillment that comes from taking charge of their education.
-Rather than focusing only on grades, online homeschooling programs encourage and motivate students not just to take accountability for their actions, but also to discover the joy of learning.
-Students are also able to establish a deeper tendency toward self-motivation that helps prepare them for success in school and career.
+Students educated from home get a head start on adult and career skills such as time management, self-motivation, and taking charge of their own education.
+Rather than focusing only on grades, online homeschooling programs encourage students not just to take accountability for their actions, but also to discover the joy of learning.

 The benefits of homeschooling are no secret.
-By implementing the use of helpful tools like online homeschooling courses, either as a supplemental educational resource for students attending traditional schools or as permanent, full-time means of education, your student can take advantage of an alternative form of education that works for you, your student, and your family.
+By using helpful tools like online homeschooling courses, either as enrichment for students attending traditional schools or as permanent, full-time means of education, your student can enjoy an alternative form of education that works for your whole family.
 Learn more about the benefits of online homeschooling today.